ivana-chipeja/ivana-chipeja/README.md

-- 👋 Hi, I’m @ivana-chipeja
+- 👋 Hi, my name is Ivana Chipeja
-- 👀 I’m interested in learning how to code
+- 👀 I’m interested in Machine Learning and Web Development (Front-End and Back-End)
-- 🌱 I’m currently learning C++
+- 🌱 I’m currently learning C++ and Responsive Web Design
-- 💞️ I’m looking to collaborate on a lot of projects
+- 💞️ I’m looking to share my projects and cobtribute to Open Source
 - 📫 How to reach me ...

 <!---